jabez007/docker-kitchen/meshtastic-bbs/README.md

 # Meshtastic BBS

 This project sets up a Meshtastic-based bulletin board system (BBS) on a Raspberry Pi with a LoRa hat.
-It includes tools for configuring `meshtasticd`, setting up a Docker container for the TC2-BBS-mesh system, and managing the system with `systemd`.
+It includes example configurations for `meshtasticd` and the BBS, the Dockerfile for the container that will be running the TC2-BBS-mesh, and a service file managing the dockerized BBS with `systemd`.

 ## Features

 - Automates the installation of meshtasticd with an included `install.sh` script.
 - Provides configurations for `meshtasticd`, the LoRa radio, and the BBS.
 - Deploys the BBS in a Docker container.
-- Includes a secure `systemd` service for automatic management.
+- Includes a `systemd` service for automatic management.

 ## Prerequisites